 "... one rivaling, if not exceeding, in importance that of the addition of the Prairie Garden in 1944."

 He added - "This quadrupled the area we have to work with and makes it possible to treat the entire area as one integrated unit.
 We of the Wild Flower Garden are eager to assume this task.....we have always felt that the chief value of this area was for the study and appreciation of nature.
 Now that the Board has passed the motion dedicating it to this end, we are planning to adjust all maintenance activities toward this goal.
 It will not require any great change but just that all activities be paced to show greater respect for the ecological relationship of the area and to exploit all of its possibilities as a natural area."
 (Annual Report of the Garden Curator to the Board of Park Commissioners for 1964)

 This now includes (or re-includes) that “north enclosure” area where the Mallard Pool was located.
 It did not last long however, as the Park Board budget did not allow Ken to have sufficient staff to care for such a large area and by 1967 it was back to 14 acres and the Mallard Pool area was once again left to grow wild as Eloise Butler had found it.

-Detail Study: In research for her book on the life of Eloise Butler, Martha Hellander did extensive research on these topics.
-This study paper in pdf format references some of her work and provides more detail and photos on the Mallard Pool and other pools in the Garden.
+Detail Study and references for the above text: In research for her book on the life of Eloise Butler, Martha Hellander did extensive research on these topics.
+This study paper in pdf format references some of her work, and provides more detail and photos on the Mallard Pool and other pools in the Garden.